 Boxing an Exotic = Round Robins

-While Round Robins also exist in both horse and sports betting, boxed exotics do not.
-In my opinion the Round Robin is the closest thing you’ll find so we’ll dive in a little here.
+While round robins also exist in both horse and sports betting, boxed exotics do not.
+In my opinion the round robin is the closest thing you’ll find so we’ll dive in a little here.

-⅔’s, Trixies, Patents, and Bankers
+Three-by-Two, Trixies, Patents, and Bankers

 A $5 round robin (just like the tournament style of the same name) creates a series of small parlays instead of one large one.
-For example, let’s say you like:

-The most common type of Round Robin is a ⅔.
+The most common type of Round Robin is a three-by-two.
 It’s three, $5 bets on each two team combination: A/B, A/C, and B/C. Each bet will have different payout based on how the various odds combine (+110 & +100 pays different than -105 & +100 and will also be independent of one another.
 Let’s say Team A and Team B cover.
 You’d profit $11 from your A/B parlay, but lose the other parlays (-$10) for an overall win of $1.

-If you like using Key bets in your various exotics, a Banker is the same idea: it boosts your odds by making one bet a requirement and the others conditional.
+If you like using key bets in your various exotics, a Banker is the same idea: it boosts your odds by making one bet a requirement and the others conditional.

 High Risk, High Odds

-Same Game Parlays = Vertical Exotics
+Same-Game Parlays = Vertical Exotics

 Multigame Parlays = Horizontal Exotics